COBI Events and Programs

 A series of dynamic and interactive leadership development sessions will be conducted during the Spring semester with a mixture of formal instruction, networking, exercises, self-assessments and high-profile guest speakers.
 One of the sessions will include a global community service project with the organization Feed My Starting Children.
 The final session will be conducted at the Toledo Museum of Art as a celebratory dining etiquette dinner for ALA participants.
 Students attending all sessions will receive The ALA Certificate of Advanced Leadership Development and The Advanced Leadership Academy Medallion.

-Annual assessments of ALA graduate participants provide strong insights into the impact and quality of this leadership development initiative on their personal and professional lives.
+Annual assessments of the Jerome ALA graduate participants provide strong insights into the impact and quality of this leadership development initiative on their personal and professional lives.
 Our most recent assessment indicated:

 95%